 Wilde absolutizes art, affirming its dominant position in the world: “A great artist invents a type, and Life tries to copy it … Literature always anticipates life.
 It does not copy it but molds it to its purpose” (11).

-You can also use square brackets to show that you changed or added some words.
-That is necessary if you need some previous context to understand the meaning of the quote or if you want to make sure that pronouns agree with their antecedents.
+You can also use square brackets to show that you changed or added words.
+This is necessary when you need context to understand the quote or when pronouns need to agree with their antecedents.

 Taylor reports, “He [Jonathan] tried to persuade me of his innocence, but all the evidence was against him” (55).